runtimeverification/k/k-distribution/k-tutorial/2_intermediate/01_macros/README.md

 The rationale behind macros is they allow you to define one piece of syntax in terms of another piece of syntax without any runtime overhead associated with the cost of rewriting one to the other.
-For example, in a language with `if` statements and curly braces, I could write the following fragment (`lesson-01.k`):
+For example, in a language with `if` statements and curly braces, you could write the following fragment (`lesson-01.k`):

 ```k